 Transient tachypnoea of the newborn (TTN), also known as retained fetal fluid or wet lung disease, presents in the neonate as tachypnoea for the first few hours of life, lasting up to one day.
-The tachypnoea resolves by two days.
+The tachypnoea usually resolves by within 48 hours.

 A transudate is a collection of fluid that has a relatively low specific gravity and protein concentration.
 They occur secondary to increased hydrostatic pressure or reduced colloid oncotic pressure: